The LSST DESC DC2 Simulated Sky Survey: End-to-end Workflow

 The second step in the workflow concerns the generation of the input catalogs to the image simulation tools.
 The image simulator takes as input a series of ``instance catalogs''.
 An instance catalog is a catalog representing the astrophysical sources whose coordinates are within the footprint of a single field of view at a single time, a concept originating from the image simulation tool PhoSim \citep{2015ApJS..218...14P}.
 Producing a separate catalog for each simulated telescope pointing allows us to correctly inject astrophysical variability into the otherwise static cosmological simulation.
 This is also the step at which extinction due to Galactic dust and astrometric shifts due to the motion of the Earth are added to each astrophysical source.

 This part of the workflow is enabled by the LSST software framework CatSim~\citep{2010SPIE.7738E..1OC, 2014SPIE.9150E..14C}.
-CatSim provides access to a range of LSST specific data, including position on the LSSTCam focal plane, geocentric apparent position, luminosity distance, E(B-V) from Milky Way dust, $A_v$ from Milky Way dust, LSST/SDSS magnitudes/fluxes and uncertainty estimates.
+CatSim provides access to a range of LSST specific data, including position on the LSSTCam focal plane, geocentric apparent position, luminosity distance, E(B-V) from Milky Way dust, $A_v$ from Milky Way dust, LSST/SDSS (Sloan Digital Sky Survey) magnitudes/fluxes and uncertainty estimates.
 In addition, during this step, variability is added to the catalog as well as some galaxy features not readily available from the extragalactic catalog.
 The outputs of the second step in the workflow are 1) a set of instance catalogs, used as input to the image simulations and 2) truth catalogs that can be accessed via \gcrcatalogs{} or the PostgreSQL Database (\autoref{sec:gcr} and \autoref{sec:db}).
 For DC2, CatSim was optimized to allow the creation of a large number of instance catalogs in a short amount of time.
 We impose a cut on galaxies from the cosmoDC2 catalog with magnitudes larger than 29 in $r$-band to reduce the catalog sizes, retaining $\sim 42\%$ of the galaxies.
+Since version 19.0.0 of the LSST Science Pipelines, which we used for image processing, cannot handle proper motion and parallax of stars, we omitted those effects from the instance catalog entries for those objects.